 Shown above with the Papillon Rug and Cloud mirror

 The average hallway is between 90-100cm wide, with the majority of console tables between 30-40cm in depth.
 It’s important to make sure that there is plenty of room to walk past without the console table dominating the space.

 For tricky narrow hallways, pieces like the Madison, Lexington and Siena from our popular Avenues range work well as we can make them exceedingly slim.
 Like all of our handcrafted furniture, each console table is made to order and fully customisable so we can tailor each piece to fit your hallway perfectly.
 You can choose from a variety of different finishes and tops with our bespoke console tables.

 When finding a console table to suit an alcoves, it’s important to make sure it fits in with its surrounding space.
 It’s also worth ensuring that there’s some wiggle room left at either side of the table and that it doesn’t protrude beyond the recess.

 Above: Fitzroy console table with glass top

 One thing visitors to our Chelsea showroom often ask is which mirror to pair with which console table.
-We have a range of contemporary and classic metal framed mirrors which work well with our console tables.
-As a general rule of thumb, you want to make sure that the mirror diameter is always smaller than the length of the console table, to keep things in proportion.
+We have a range of contemporary and classic metal framed mirrors which work especially well with our console tables.
+As a general rule of thumb, you want to make sure that the mirror diameter is smaller than the length of the console table, to keep things in proportion.

-Below are some classic combinations which work well together:
+Here are some classic combinations which work well together: